-The investment objective of Industria is to generate long-term capital growth by investing primarily in European equity markets in line with the strategy for key indicators with an absolute approach ("KPI Strategy (Absolute)").
+The investment objective of Allianz Fonds Schweiz is to achieve long-term capital growth by investing primarily in Swiss equity markets in line with the strategy for sustainable key indicators with an absolute approach (the "KPI Strategy (Absolute)").

-The Fund's strategy aims to achieve at least one annual course of improvement for the Fund's weighted average KPI.
-The KPI measures the greenhouse gas intensity, which is defined by the weighted average intensity of greenhouse gas emissions on the basis of a company's annual turnover ("greenhouse gas intensity").
-In order to achieve this goal, the Investment Manager will carry out annual reviews and compare the Fund's KPI with the annual course of improvement (time series) of the KPI.
-The time series is drawn up on the first day that the KPI is applied (reference date) using the targeted annual rate of improvement for the Fund's expected financial year ends.
+The Fund's strategy aims to achieve at least one annual course of improvement for the Fund's weighted average sustainability KPI.
+The sustainability KPI measures the greenhouse gas intensity, which is defined by the weighted average intensity of greenhouse gas emissions on the basis of an enterprise's annual turnover ("GHG intensity").
+In order to achieve this goal, the Investment Manager will carry out annual reviews and compare the Fund's sustainability KPI with the annual course of improvement (time series) of the sustainability KPI.
+The time series is drawn up on the first day that the sustainability KPI is applied (reference date) using the targeted annual rate of improvement for the Fund's expected financial year ends.
 For each financial year end of the time series, the annual rate of improvement is applied to the value of the target for the previous financial year end.
 A pro rata temporis rate of the annual rate is applied to the period between the reference point and the end of the first financial year.